MicroEJ/docs/VEEPortingGuide/sni.rst

 The Simple Native Interface specification (SNI) defines how to cross the barrier between the Managed world and the native world:

--  Call a C function from Java.
+-  Call a C function from Java code.

 -  Pass parameters to the C function.

 -  Return a value from the C world to the Managed world.

--  Manipulate (read & write) shared memory both in Java and C: the immortal space.
+-  Manipulate (read & write) shared memory both in Java and C code: the immortal space.

 .. note::